-In its fourth quarter of 2020, Saurashtra experienced a 1% growth in quarter-over-quarter export volumes and a 18% growth in quarter-over-quarter import volumes.
-Saurashtra is continuing to actively pursue additional volumes through offering comprehensive packages to shipping lines, including providing value added storage services.
+In the second quarter of 2020, Saurashtra experienced declines in quarter-over-quarter export and import volumes of 20% and 2%, primarily reflected by the reduction in overall trade activity owing to business disruptions caused by the COVID-19 pandemic.
+This is in comparison to declines in quarter-over-quarter export and import volumes of 29% and 31% at the Mundra CFS port.
+Saurashtra is continuing to actively pursue additional volumes through offering comprehensive packages to shipping lines, including providing value added storage services which have seen significant increases in activity during the nationwide lockdown.